 Determinate tomatoes produce the fruit all at once.
 These are typically bush tomatoes, and make the best tomatoes for container gardening.
 Since all the tomatoes are ripe within a short period of time, these are great plant choices if you plan to can or have a short tomato growing season.

-Indeterminate tomatoes grow on a vine.
-If properly cared for, will produce all season until the first frost.
+Inderterminate tomatoes grow on a vine.
+If properly cared for, will produce all season until frost.

-**From there you have characteristic-based types of tomatoes such as cherry, beefsteak, purple, etc**
+**From there you have characteristic-based types of tomatoes such as cherry, beefsteak, purple, green, etc**

 Preferred Growing Conditions